Dean of Students

 Student Conduct Process

 Students are responsible for familiarizing themselves with the Student Conduct Process, which provides a detailed explanation of the College's conduct process.
-Click the link to review a PDF of the latest version (September 2014).
+Click the link to review the latest version.

 Civil Rights Grievances (including Discrimination, Harassment, Sexual Harassment and Misconduct, Hazing, and Stalking)